nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 5. To start out with some commands, head over to the [tutorial section](#tutorial) of this user guide!

-6. If you'd like to skip the tutorial, head over to the [features section](#features) below for some of the more technical specifications of each command.
+6. If you'd like to skip the tutorial, head over to the [feature section](#features) below for some of the more technical specifications of each command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**